Are Relationships Falling Apart or Finally Evolving?

 These questions are signs that people are becoming more conscious about how they share their lives.

 The truth is simple.
-When relationships are no longer required, they must become worthy of being chosen
+When relationships are no longer required, they must become worthy of being chosen.

-(Your “unmet needs problem” is really a disconnection problem.
-When you’re truly aligned with what you need, one-sided dynamics simply can’t survive.
+then wonder why others do too.
+But when you’re truly aligned with what you need, one-sided dynamics simply can’t survive.

 ✨ Get clear.
-Get grounded.
+Get confident.
 Get your needs met.
-The No More Unmet Needs Workbook is your first step. 👉 Download now).
+The No More Unmet Needs Workbook will walk you through it step by step 👉 Download now)

 Freedom Comes With Responsibility